-As you already know, there’s plenty of planning involved with starting a family.
-For one, you may be interested in purchasing or switching over to family health insurance policy.
+For a young couple, starting a family can be a very exciting time.
+However, as you might already know, there’s a lot of planning involved with starting a family.
+For one, you may want to consider purchasing or switching to a family health insurance policy.

-Pregnancy services are covered by Gold and selected Plus (+) hospital policies.
-These services include any private hospital care associated with your pregnancy and childbirth, along with assisted reproductive treatments.
-For more information on what’s covered by each tier, visit our health insurance categories page.
+Pregnancy and birth-related services are covered by Gold hospital policies, and some select ‘plus’ policies.
+These services include any private hospital inpatient care associated with your pregnancy and childbirth and assisted reproductive treatments.
+For more information on what’s covered by each level of cover, visit our health insurance categories page.

 It’s important to note that pregnancy-related benefits have 12-month waiting periods.
 So, if you’re looking to start a family, you should consider taking out health insurance before trying to conceive.

 Yes, you can still get private health insurance while you’re pregnant.
 However, health insurance won’t cover pregnancy-related procedures until you serve the 12-month waiting period.
-Therefore, if you’re pregnant and want to give birth in a private hospital, you’ll have to pay for it out of pocket.
+Therefore, if you’re pregnant and want to give birth in a private hospital without insurance, you’ll have to pay for it out of pocket.

 While you won’t be covered for birth in a private hospital if you take out hospital cover while pregnant, there is another type of cover that can benefit you during and after your pregnancy.
 An extras policy can provide expecting or post-partum mothers with several useful out-of-hospital treatments, such as physio and chiropractic services.

 It might still be worth taking out a hospital insurance policy too, even if you can’t claim on pregnancy and birth-related services.
 You may want to take advantage of some pregnancy-related hospital services with shorter waiting periods, provided the condition is not classified as pre-existing (many pre-existing conditions will require you to serve a 12-month waiting period).
 This could include gynaecology, diabetes management for gestational diabetes and treatment for miscarriage or termination of pregnancy.